Swart-lab/bleties/README.md

 # Blepharisma Toolbox for Interspersed DNA Elimination Studies (BleTIES)

-This is a reimplementation of ParTIES for long read alignments.
+This is a reimplementation of [ParTIES](https://github.com/oarnaiz/ParTIES) for long read alignments.

+The required inputs are a ciliate MAC genome assembly, and a PacBio HiFi (high- fidelity CCS reads) read library mapping onto that assembly.
+The mapper should report valid CIGAR string and NM tag (for number of mismatches) per aligned read.

 ## Usage